IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

         Default is oicmsg.message.Message

     error_msg
-        The message subclass that describes the response Default is oicmsg.message.oauth2.ErrorResponse
+        The message subclass that describes an error response Default is oicmsg.message.oauth2.ErrorResponse

     endpoint_name